andrewgu/ModConfigMenu/documentation/mcm_builder.md

 `"SaveConfigManager": "MCMBuilderClientTestModConfigManager"`

-This references the config manager you want to use to get default config properties and thats responsible to save your properties to the user config directory.
+Use a unique name that will used to create a json config manager instance that will be used to get default config properties and thats responsible to save your properties to the user config directory.

 `"EnableResetButton": "true"`